OkCupid/security-takehome/security_engineer_prescreen.md

 15. What is a botnet?
 Explain how they work.
 16. What is the difference between public and private IP addresses?
 How do you identify either?
 17. What is MFA?
 List the factors.
 18. What is the difference between Symmetric and Asymmetric encryption?
-Below you will use gpg to encrypt a folder, what type of encryption is gpg an example of
+Below you will use gpg to encrypt a folder, what type of encryption is gpg an example of?

 ### The below is intended to test your comfort level with scripting and experience with different technologies, such as AWS, Terraform, Bash and/or Python.
 Please answer what you can to the best of your ability.
 When you complete this tasks, create .txt or a .MD called `results` with the output of the questions you completed (be sure to annotate the question number), make a directory named `submission_<your initials>` and copy all the code and the results file to the directory - Please include the answers to the questions above as well.
 ### You will then encrypt the directory with our public gpg key and upload it to your fork and open a PR.
 (Our key is uploaded to `keys.openpgp.org` with the email `security@okcupid.com`.
 If you are unfamiliar with this process please use this site as reference `https://yanhan.github.io/posts/2017-09-27-how-to-use-gpg-to-encrypt-stuff/`)